Party Roles and Composition in DnD 5e

 Is a Controller Fun?

 More than any other role, controllers are strategic and allow you to play the battlefield like a game of chess.
 Controllers can shut down a single enemy or a whole party, which can be even more important than dealing damage quickly.
-No matter who you have in your party, there are going to be times when controlling the enemy party will be more important than hitting them really hard, whether you're playing offensively or defensively.
+No matter who you have in your party, there will be times when controlling the enemy party will be more important than hitting them really hard, whether you’re playing offensively or defensively.

 Good Controller Classes